rlucioni/recovery/process-book.md

 [Note about interpolation for counties with some missing data, show filled points on graph; may also want to move and note change of axis labels]

 ##### Parallel Coordinates Plot #####

+The parallel coordinates plot, like the map, displays data for each county at a particular time slice.
+Each line is a county that is plotted by the 5 parameters represented by the axes.
+We were inspired by this [visualization](http://bl.ocks.org/jasondavies/1341281); by Mike Bostock that also incorporates brushing on the axes to highlight certain lines.
+The main difference is that we chose to orient the axes horizontally so that it would fit better with our layout.

+The plot has two layers of lines for each county: green and grey.
+When a county is not highlighted, its green line is hidden to show the grey, giving the impression that it actually changed color.
+We tried to be consistent with line graph by displaying the national trend as a blue line, but we found that blue was too hard to distinguish from green.
+Following advice from the design studio, we chose to make this line a much brighter blue.

+We then made the graph

 ##### Dataset Interaction: Buttons and Slider #####